 To get a better handle on the current state of solar panels and to learn what consumers should look for if investing in this feature for their home, we talked with Patrick McGivern, CEO of Sungevity, headquartered in Oakland, Calif.
-Last August, the company completed a merger between Solar Spectrum and Horizon Solar Power, both major solar industry players.

 Size of the market.
 While some companies have gone out of business in recent years, the overall market continues to grow.
 Concerns about legislation caused growth to halt temporarily, but sales are moving forward again, McGivern says.
 Though he doesn’t have an exact number of U.S. households that use solar, he says there’s a definite uptick as more than 35 states now have "grid parity," which means that their households can receive electricity using solar panels less expensively than purchasing electricity from local utility companies.